 The selection of materials used in the manufacturing process is crucial in ensuring the bike’s durability and performance.
 Carbon fiber is a popular choice as it is strong, lightweight, and offers excellent shock absorption.
 Aluminum is also a great choice as it is lightweight and affordable.
 Steel, on the other hand, is incredibly durable and provides a smoother ride.
 The choice of material ultimately depends on the cost, weight, and performance required.
 The frame is the most critical component of a bike, and the selection of the right material is necessary to ensure the bike’s quality.

-Read Also: What Size Mountain Bike for 6’3 Riders: A Comprehensive Guide
+Read Also: How to Size a Mountain Bike for a Man: A Comprehensive Guide

 The Meticulous Process of Frame and Suspension Design